Hold onto your hats. Today I’m sharing the vegan reuben sandwich recipe from the Chicago Diner cookbook.

 I am so excited that the folks at Agate Publishing have kindly offered for me to share the Radical Reuben sandwich recipe with you today!
 I hope you’re hungry.
 You are going to love it.

-Disclaimer: This post contains Amazon affiliate links.
+Disclosure: This post contains Amazon affiliate links.
 I received this cookbook for review from Agate Publishing.
 The thoughts and opinions are totally my own.